All Episodes

 Did you read that, Jim Jordan?

-I haven't read it yet, but I mean it doesn't surprise me.
+I haven't read it yet, but I mean, it doesn't surprise me.

 That's why you need to listen three hours a day.

-But I didn't finish my thoughts.
+But I didn't finish my thought.

 The American people give me this microphone every day.

-I take I don't take it for granted.
+I don't take it for granted.

-And and the camera that I'm in front of now in my twenty-fourth year on Fox, and I appreciate it, and I feel that more than ever we that we have an information crisis.
+And the camera that I'm in front of now in my 24th year on Fox, and I appreciate it.

-But I'll tell you one thing, ratings matter in my business, and I can tell you they didn't get a whole lot of traction on day one of the impeachment hearings.
+And I can tell you, they didn't get a whole lot of traction on day one of the impeachment hearings.

 Not what they were expecting.

-You know, minor slight increases.
+You know, minor, slight increases.

-Thankfully we were still number one, but I'm making a point here.
+But I'm making a point here.

-There is not this interest, they think.
+There is not this interest they think.

 How do you interpret that?